Without enough vitamin B5, your

-Without enough vitamin B5, your brain won’t be able to make enough neurotransmitters.
+brain will be less able to make as many neurotransmitters.
 When you’re deficient in pantothenic acid, you may note brain fog or other mild symptoms.

 By creating various enzymes and hormones, vitamin B5 helps your skin cells reproduce and repair themselves, which prevents disease.
-Specifically, one study found that a serum with vitamin B5, vitamin B3, and vitamin E improved skin tone and reduced the signs of aging in women.
+Specifically, one study found that a serum with vitamin B5, vitamin B3, and vitamin E improved skin tone and reduced the signs of ageing in women.
 Another study determined that

 reduce the symptoms of diabetes.
 According to scientific research, this nutrient is especially useful in relieving the symptoms of

-Pantothenic acid helps your body create a substance called coenzyme A (CoA), which is involved in hundreds of crucial bodily processes.
+substance called coenzyme A (CoA), which is involved in hundreds of crucial bodily processes.
 Along with the other B vitamins, vitamin B5 transforms carbohydrates into glucose, which your body then uses to distribute energy to its various organs and tissues.

 Without pantothenic acid, the other B vitamins would be hard for your body to process.
 Together, the members of the B vitamin complex help keep your hair, skin, brain, liver, and heart healthy.